Women's Suffrage and the 19th Amendment

 Baltimore News American Collection

-Suffragist with police officer
+Suffragist being escorted by police officer

 Governor Ritchie’s Address to the Special Session of the General Assembly of Maryland